JonasPardon/node-bot-base/README.md

 `!ping` Play some ping pong with the bot.

 ##### Bot owner commands
 `!eval` Evaluate arbitrary javascript code.
 This is very dangerous, so don't give anyone access to this.
+`!reboot` Gracefully exit the process.
+Will reboot if running under forever or pm2.

 ## Configuration options
 These go in `config.js`.
 See also `config.example.js`.